 Forge too has grown and changed and Mr Watson, well, the baby referred to below is a teenager, he has another daughter, a cat called Sparky and is...older.

 What were the other schools you have taught in?
 What were they like?

 I taught in Omagh Integrated Primary School, which is a school very like Forge.
 It was about the same size as Forge when I worked there and the pupils came from many different backgrounds both from within Northern Ireland and from beyond.
 I was a P5 teacher and then a P7 teacher there and I also taught P.E. to most of the other classes in the school in the afternoons.
-About five years ago I became principal of Dromore Primary School, which is a small country school in Dromore in County Tyrone; there is more than one Dromore, as you’ll see later!
+I then spent five years as principal of Dromore Primary School, which is a small country school in Dromore in County Tyrone; there is more than one Dromore, as you’ll see later!

 In small, rural schools the principal also teaches a class and my class was a mixture of P6 and 7 pupils.
 For a couple of years I had a mixture of P5, 6 and 7.
 A lot of the pupils in Dromore lived on or around farms and the school overlooked fields and hills so it was quite different from Forge.

 Have you been principal of an integrated school before?